BretHudson/advent-of-code/2024/solutions/day-01/readme.md

 **💡 Loop over the input `n` times.**

-Each iteration, we find the smallest in each list, and then remove them from the list/disqualify them in future iterations.

 <details>

-<summary>Explanation</summary>
+<summary>Each iteration, we find the smallest in each list, and then remove them from the list/disqualify them in future iterations.</summary>

 The basic idea for finding the smallest would be as follows: